tobitdsm/tobitdsm/README.md

 ## Welcome to My GitHub

-Hi there!
-I’m Tobit, a computer science student at the University of Ghent with a passion for both coding and music.
+Hey there!
+I’m Tobit — a computer science student at Ghent University with a love for both coding and music.

 ### About Me

-Languages I Work With: Java (my go-to) and Haskell (a new, intriguing challenge).

-Biggest Challenge: Linker errors – they never fail to test my patience.

-Work Style: I enjoy both solo projects and collaborations.
-Each has its perks.

-Problem-Solving Approach: Google is my first stop; if that fails, I ask a friend.

-### Night Owl Coder

-I tend to work late into the night – the quiet hours are perfect for tackling tough problems.
-My IDEs of choice are the JetBrains suite.
+I mostly work in **Java** (it's my go-to), but I’ve recently been diving into **Haskell**, which has been a fun challenge.
+For quick jobs or little automations, I often turn to **Bash**.

+Biggest struggle?
+Linker errors.
+Enough said.

+I enjoy working solo when I want full control, but I also like teaming up on projects — collaboration always brings fresh ideas to the table.

+When I hit a wall, my process usually looks like this:

+1. Google it
+2. Google it again
+3. Ask a friend

+### Late-Night Coding Sessions

+I do most of my best work late at night — it’s quiet, peaceful, and perfect for getting into the zone.
+I stick with JetBrains IDEs most of the time (they just get the job done).

-### Music and More
+### Music Is My Other World

-When I’m not coding, you’ll probably find me making music:

-Playing trumpet in a chamber orchestra, the Ghent University Wind Ensemble and the Royal Concert Band De Eendracht Wachtebeke
+Outside of code, I spend a lot of time making music.
+I play trumpet in a chamber orchestra, the Ghent University Wind Ensemble, and the Royal Concert Band De Eendracht Wachtebeke.

-Singing bass in the Ghent University Choir
+I also sing bass in the Ghent University Choir.

-Producing my own tracks and experimenting with different genres.

-### What’s Here

-This GitHub is home to projects ranging from the practical to the experimental.
-Feel free to explore, and if you're interested at the projects i do/did, check out my [page](https://tobitdsm.github.io/tobitdsm/)!
+When I’m not rehearsing or performing, I’m usually in my room producing music, blending different genres, and seeing where inspiration takes me.
+What You'll Find Here

+This GitHub is a mix of practical stuff and experimental side projects — things I build for fun, out of curiosity, or just to learn something new.

+Want to see more of what I’ve been working on?
+Check out my [page](https://tobitdsm.github.io/tobitdsm).